frederic-perez/AmE-dictionary/data/dictionary.md

 __on foot__ _I work to work on foot._
 __on me__ _All squadrons, on me!_
 __on pins and needles__ _idiom_ Worried or excited about something.
-__on point__ On point is "exactly right" or "perfect."
-In slang, the expression often describes someone as "on their game" or "looking sharp."
+__on point__ On point is “exactly right” or “perfect.”
+In slang, the expression often describes someone as “on their game” or “looking sharp.”
 __on steroids__ _idiom_ :four::mega: In a very large, enhanced, or exaggerated form.
 __on tenterhooks__ _idiom_ In a state of suspense or anxiety about something; from the idea of cloth being suspended on a tenter (frame for stretching cloth while it is drying).
 __on the back burner__ _idiom_ :two::hammer: